vanika/GeneticAlgorithm_GameOfLife/README.md

 * *Patterns in the board remains equal during the game*

-# Fitness function and evolutionary optimization
+# Fitness function and evolutionary strategy

 The fitness function is a crucial part of a genetic algoritm.Here it will rewards configurations based on the meeting on the aforementioned goals.